gabrielbourget/compilerFrontEnd/README.md

 ###Compilation and Testing

 ##Part 2 - The Scanner
 In assignment 2, myself and a team member built a scanner structure that could take in the stored characters in the previous buffer structure one-by-one, and classify them into tokens.
 These tokens involved the different types of symbols involved in the Platypus language, such as different variable identifiers, operators, and separator characters, along with useful metadata, such as values of numeric and string variables, values of the variable names, and index in a table of keywords.
+This structure can be further inspected in the token.h header file.
+The main program that accompanies the code for this project prints out the tokens as they are returned, but they can be stored for later analysis, as they are in later projects.

 The scanner was both token driven and then transition-table driven later on.
 At first, it discounted the possibility an incoming set of characters being either a:
   - Newline character